-We used the coyote biological season and time of day as temporal predictors of human-coyote conflict (Morey et al. 2007).
-We used a Pearson’s chi-square test of independence to assess correlations between time of day and biological season, and we found a strong correlation in subsets of reports used for analyses of coyote responses (χ22 = 137, P < 0.001) and human perceptions (χ22 = 39.5, P < 0.001).
-We constructed ordinal regression models for each temporal predictor of coyote responses and human perceptions separately, and evaluated significance conservatively, again, because we did not account for spatial autocorrelation, based on the degree overlap of 99% confidence intervals.

-To further describe monthly trends in human-coyote interactions, we calculated the percentage of reports that indicated conflict in monthly (sum of months in all years) intervals.
-For coyote response to humans, we calculated the percentage of reports that expressed a bold or aggressive coyote behaviour (OSV ≥ 6), and for human perceptions we determined the percentage of reports with a negative perception of coyotes.
+To examine temporal predictors of coyote responses and human perceptions, we used a Pearson’s chi-square test of independence to compare reports between day and nightand biological season.

+We further explored temporal changes in both coyote responses and human perceptions by defining circumstances associated with human-coyote conflict as OSV ≥ 6 for coyote response and negative perception (OSV = 3).
+Then we calculated the percentage of conflict reports among seasons with ordinal regression and among years with Poisson regression.

-We assessed the significance of inter-annual changes by constructing regression models with the number of annual reports expressing a bold or aggressive coyote behaviour (OSV ≥ 6) or a negative perception of coyotes (OSV = 3) over time.
-We included the total number of reports from each year to control for changes in overall reporting frequency.
-We used a Poisson distribution for both models with the number of bold or aggressive coyote responses and negative human perceptions as response variable.
+e included a covariate for the total number of reports from each year to control for changes in overall reporting frequency.

-To determine the contextual predictors of human-coyote conflict, we used ordinal regression with the indication of vulnerable individuals, human activity, the number of coyotes and coyote health as predictor variables.
-We found highly significant correlations among many of these predictors using chi-square tests of independence.
-To avoid variance inflation from correlated predictors we constructed univariate ordinal regression models with each individual contextual variable as the predictor and either coyote response to humans or human perception as the response variable.
-All predictors were categorical, and we set the reference category as “unknown,” meaning reports that did not mention one of the categories in the predictor variable.
-We evaluated model fit by comparing AIC to that of the null model and assessed the significance of specific categories within each contextual predictor using the overlap of 99% confidence intervals, once again conservatively because our analysis failed to account for spatial autocorrelation.
+To determine the contextual predictors of human-coyote conflict while avoiding correlated variables, we constructed univariate ordinal regression models for each of coyote reponse and human perception with each of the four contextual variables: indication of vulnerable individuals, human activity, the number of coyotes, and coyote health.
+We compared these contextual variables to other reports for which there was no mention of the predictor variable.

+For each of our ordinal regression models, we evaluated model fit by comparing AIC to that of the null model and assessed the significance of specific categories within each predictor using the overlap of 99% confidence intervals, choosing this value conservatively because our analysis failed to account for spatial autocorrelation (ref).
 Unless otherwise specified we considered results significant if P < 0.05 or if the 95% confidence intervals did not overlap zero.
 We used ArcGIS Pro v2.7 (Esri 2020) to map report locations and quantify spatial variables, and we conducted all statistical analyses in RStudio software (R Core Team, 2019).

 RESULTS